 Install a Programmable Thermostat

 Did you know that a programmable thermostat can save you up to 10 percent on your annual heating and cooling bills?
 It’s easy to do, too, just adjust the temperature for when you’re asleep or not home.
-(Weather Master currently offers the NEST thermostat with a $25 savings coupon.
 Yet another way to save money!)